embecosm/chiphack/README.md

 (Link coming soon!)

 The simple way is probably just to use ```make; make load``` in the folder with your project + makefile

+## Files
+The following files have been taken from various [im-tomu](https://github.com/im-tomu) repositories.
+These are licensed under Apache 2.0.
+I have lovingly included a short notice in each file.

+* board.mk
+* container.mk
+* fomu-pvt.pcf
+* PnR_Prog.mk
+* Makefile